-3. The fixed rates for loans first disbursed on or after 7/1/2020 are: Subsidized: 2.75% Unsubsidized: 2.75%.
-Loan origination fee is 1.059% for any loan disbursed on or after October 1, 2019 and before October 1, 2020.
-Loans disbursed on or after October 1, 2020 and before October 1, 2021 will be 1.057%.
+3. The fixed rates for loans first disbursed on or after 7/1/2022 are: Subsidized: 4.99% Unsubsidized: 4.99%.
+Loan origination fee is 1.057% until October 1, 2023.

 Applying for Financial Aid

 To apply for a Federal Pell Grant and/or Direct Stafford Loans, a student must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at www.fafsa.ed.gov.
 After the FAFSA has been processed by the U.S Department of Education, a Student Aid Report (SAR) will be issued.
 This report will contain a number referred to as the EFC (Expected Family Contribution).
 The school uses this number to determine the amount of the student's award.
 Full awards are made only if the student is attending a program of at least 900 clock hours.
 A student entering a program of less than 900 hours will receive a proportionately reduced award.